Big Island Press Club Internship

 Introduction

-Members of the Big Island Press Club are working members of the media, published writers, photographers, public relations professionals, and everyday folks who are committed to protecting the public’s right to know.
+Members of the Big Island Press Club are working members of the media, published writers, photographers, public relations professionals, educators, and everyday folks who are committed to protecting the public’s right to know.

 Internship Responsibilities